Close Preloader Screen

 Medicare Advantage plans from Peoples Health: get more than Original Medicare

-Peoples Health Medicare Advantage plans offer all benefits covered by Medicare.
+Peoples Health Medicare Advantage plans offer all benefits covered by Original Medicare.
 Medicare Advantage plans are another way for people eligible for Medicare to receive coverage for medical services.

 Medicare Advantage plans are regulated by the Centers for Medicare & Medicaid Services.
 While Medicare covers services received from any health care facility or any doctor who accepts Medicare, people who join a Medicare Advantage plan have a specific network of providers and hospitals from which they can receive services.